The Doxie Scot is a designer hybrid breed of dog that is combining the Dachshund with the Scottish Terrier.

-When it comes to the price of Doxie Scot puppies, then there are always going to be a number of contributing factors that can change what you are likely to pay.
+When it comes to the price of Doxie Scot puppies, then there are always going to be many contributing factors that can change what you are likely to pay.

 First, the pedigree of the parents will always be important because the better the breeding, then the higher the price.

 This is due to the belief that it will mean you have a better dog which is more well behaved and healthier.

 Next, there is where you live because prices do vary not only from country to country but also within the country itself.

 This is linked to how popular a breed can be as well as how many breeders there are and also puppies available at any given time.

 Ultimately, this translates into the concept of the supply versus the demand which will always then have an impact on the price.

 You also need to then consider the breeders themselves because they will always have an idea of what they would like to charge for their puppies.